ctfer-io/chall-manager/webdocs/challmaker-guides/update-in-production/index.md

 More information on the selection of those models and how they work internally is available in the [design documentation](/docs/chall-manager/design/hot-update).

 You'll only have to update the challenge, specifying the Update Strategy of your choice.
 Chall-Manager will temporarily block operations on this challenge, and update all existing instances.
 This makes the process predictible and reproductible, thus you can test in a pre-production environment before production.
-It also avoids human errors.
+It also avoids human errors during fix, and lower the burden at scale.